DrakeRyzer/SW5e-Episode-2/0-Player's Handbook Rules/Ch. 7 - Using Ability Scores/index.md

 <details>
 <summary><font style="color:red">Dev Comments</font></summary>
-The "Minimum Roll Threshold" rule is being removed.
+The "Minimum Roll Threshold" rule is being removed from the base game, treated now as a [Variant Rule]().
 All features that cite this rule will be adjusted on a case-by-case basis.
 </details>